lalalic/qili/README.md

 			* reviewers: [phoneNumber, ...]
 			* testLoginCode: login request code for test only when isDev=true || contact in reviewers
 			* AnonymousQuery: allow anonymouse running graphql query id
+			* userApiKey: optional, share User data with other app, such as "ai"

 globalThis
 ----